solidburak/Cybersecurity_Anomalies/Report.md

 ## 6. Conclusion

 This project demonstrated that high accuracy metrics can mask critical failures in generalization, particularly when "shortcut features" are present.
 By diagnosing the data distribution mismatch and implementing a custom **Stochastic Token Masking** strategy, I transformed a brittle model into a robust detection engine capable of identifying attacks even when primary indicators are missing.
+The fact stochastic masking probability is ended up becoming a cliff for the validation or test set success needs to be mentioned.
+It can be concluded data needs to be revised and studied again to get either more inclusive dataset or augmented dataset to clearly identify safe processes.

 This approach highlights the importance of **Adversarial Training** and **Data-Centric AI** in cybersecurity applications.